GSA/digitalgov.gov/content/communities/federal-communicators-network.md

 slug: federal-communicators-network
 date: 2021-02-24 18:49:00 -0500
 title: Federal Communicators Network
-summary: We help federal communicators achieve excellence by providing training, opportunities for professional networking, sharing resources and ideas, and advancing the profession.
+summary: "Brings together government communicators to improve communication and make government more effective."

 # See all topics at https://digital.gov/topics
 topics: